noeca1021/A300/Instructions/AZ-300T01_Lab_Mod05_Implementing user-assigned managed identities for Azure resources.md

 1. If you are presented with the **You have no storage mounted** message, configure storage using the following settings:

-    - Subsciption: the name of the target Azure subscription
+    - Subscription: the name of the target Azure subscription

     - Cloud Shell region: the name of the Azure region that is available in your subscription and which is closest to the lab location